-- 1. Behavioral, physical, and peer support providers must share the same mission to place the member's whole-health needs above all else as the focal of point of care, - Utilize peer and family delivered support services/specialists and embed peer and family voice at all levels of the system.
-The Contractor shall submit information noting peer support/Recovery Support Specialist (RSS) and Credentialed Parent/Family Support Specialist involvement in service delivery as specified in Section F, Attachment F3, Contractor Chart of Deliverables, and - 3.
+- 1. Behavioral, physical, and peer support providers must share the same mission to place the member's whole-health needs above all else as the focal of point of care, - 2.
+Utilize peer and family delivered support services/specialists and embed peer and family voice at all levels of the system. - 3.
 Maximize the use of existing behavioral and physical health infrastructure including peer and Family-Run Organizations.